Skip to main content

 #Summary

-• Formats: Excel (XLSX/XLS) and CSV
+• Formats: XLSX, XLS, CSV

-• Filters: By project, status, tags, dates
+• Filters: project, status, tags, dates, team member

-• Fields: Choose and order columns
+• Fields: pick and order what you need

-• Custom fields: Add calculated columns
+• Custom fields: formula columns for calculations

-Your data, your format, your way.
+Your data, your shape, your tooling.

 Ready to get started?